(Updated February 2021) by Lee Martin MSc RD

 A word of warning for spelt lovers in the rest of the world, your local spelt flours can have differences in their FODMAP content.
 The Monash researchers mention in their 2011 paper linked above that “It should be noted that all products used in the present study were sampled in Australia, and that food products from other countries may yield different results”

-In the 2017 version of the Monash low FODMAP app sourdough spelt bread from the USA actually contained moderate amounts of fructose in one slice (36g) and high amounts of fructose in 2 slices (72g).
+In the 2017 version of the Monash low FODMAP app sourdough spelt bread from the USA actually contained moderate amounts of fructose in one slice (36g) and high amounts of fructose in 2 slices (72g) while in 2021, 2 slices also includes high amounts of fructans.
 As outlined above original analyses of the FODMAP content of spelt did not find any fructose so why is there fructose in the USA spet breads?
 Personally I think it may be due to added ingredients in the spelt bread rather than spelt actually containing fructose.
 The American food industry does tend to use a lot of fructose in products after all.
-To back up my assumption when 100% sourdough spelt bread from the USA was analysed it was found to be low FODMAP at 2 slices (82g) while >3 slices contained high amounts of fructans (but not GOS).
+To back up my assumption when 100% sourdough spelt bread from the USA was analysed (in 2017) it was found to be low FODMAP at 2 slices (82g) while >3 slices contained high amounts of fructans (but not GOS).
+In 2021 this has been removed.

 Organic sourdough spelt bread from The Netherlands was also analysed and found similar concentrations of FODMAPs to the USA 100% spelt bread and the Australian sourdough spelt bread.
-In that 2 slices (70g) was low FODMAP while >4 slices (140g) was high in fructans.
-Interestingly however in The Netherlands spelt bread that was not baked using the sourdough process also had low levels of FODMAPs at 2 slices (70g) and was found to have fructans at 3 slices.
+In that 2 slices (70g) was low FODMAP while >4 slices (140g) was high in fructans (same in 2021).
+Interestingly however in The Netherlands spelt bread that was not baked using the sourdough process also had low levels of FODMAPs at 2 slices (70g) and was found to have high amounts fructans at >2 1/2 slices (200g).

 Therefore it seems the FODMAP content of spelt can be different in different countries.
 So the spelt bread you buy locally may have lower or high concentrations of FODMAPs compared to what the Monash app tells you.
 It is therefore worth remembering if you are consuming spelt breads and your symptoms are under control then you may have found a suitable spelt bread for you.
 Everyone’s tolerance levels to FODMAPs will be different and slight changes in the FODMAP content of the spelt bread you eat may make all the difference.